bfansports/aws-lambda-python-local/README.md

    	make .env [ENV=prod]

-We could download from S3 at runtime, but it slows down the Lambda function, and you pay for that.
+We could download from S3 at runtime, but it slows down the Lambda function, and you pay for that...

 Secrets such as the following can be added to this file in S3:
   - Environment variables
   - Secret API keys
   - Anything else that is external and dynamic

-Note: The .env file will be stored locally from the environment file downloaded from S3.
+*Note:* The .env file will be stored locally from the environment file downloaded from S3.

-Note: Edit the `.env` rule in the Makefile to download your configuration file from the S3 location you want.
+*Note:* Edit the `.env` rule in the Makefile to download your configuration file from the S3 location you want.
+Right now the bucket is hardcoded and point to ours!

 ### Environment expected

-Those are the required environment variables you must provide in your .env file.
+Those are the required environment variables you MUST provide in your .env file.
 This is what you must put in the file located in S3.
-This will be converted to the `lib/env.py` file that you can inject in your Lambda functions.
+This will be converted to the `lib/env.py` file that can be injected in your Lambda functions.

     	API_HOST='xxxxxxxxxxxxxx.execute-api.us-east-1.amazonaws.com'
 	API_ENDPOINT='https://xxxxxxxxxxxxxxx.execute-api.us-east-1.amazonaws.com'